-If you’re as fond of plunging your paws into a biscuit tin as we are, we recommend you have a go at baking your own treats.
+If you’re as fond of delving into a biscuit tin as we are, we recommend you have a go at baking your own treats.
 We have recipes for all skill levels, from basic child-friendly cookies, to elaborate decorative gingerbread.

 That’s not to say there’s not an art to making biscuits.
 For every basic cookie recipe there’s a grandiose, show-stopping gingerbread house, and we have it all covered.
 Read on to find the right biscuit recipe for you…

-Achieve a picture-perfect finish with only a lazy flick of the wrist by investing in a fun cutter.
+Achieve an easy picture-perfect finish by investing in a fun cutter.
 Everything from cats, hearts and initials are available online, and it beats trying to carve out shapes using a butter knife.

 Whether you want to top your cookies with a chocolate drizzle, or flood ice your biscuits in an intricate design, piping bags will help you achieve the neatest finish.